nlhkabu/nlhkabu.github.io/_posts/2015-03-19-bdd-part-two.md

     # other scenarios
     management.call_command('flush', verbosity=0, interactive=False)

-    # At this stage we can (optionally) mock additional data to setup in the database.
+    # At this stage we can (optionally) generate additional data to setup in the database.
     # For example, if we know that all of our tests require a 'SiteConfig' object,
     # we could create it here.